aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

 ---

 ## About
 This post is a small writeup addressed to programmers who are interested to learn more about how GPU handles branching and targeted as an introduction to the topic.
-I recommend skimming through \[[1]\], \[[2]\] and \[[8]\] to get the idea of what GPU execution model looks like.
+I recommend skimming through \[[1]\], \[[2]\] and \[[8]\] to get an idea of what GPU execution model looks like in general because here we're gonna take a closer look at one particular detail.
 A curious reader shall find all references at the end of the post.
-If you find any mistakes please DM me or leave a comment on Twitter.
+If you find any mistakes please reach out.

 ## Table of content
 * this unordered seed list will be replaced